Trace for the Du Bois complex: Introduction

-\begin{rema} We point out that in the case of a finite group quotient, we don't assume the normality of $Y$. \end{rema}
+\begin{rema} We point out that in the case of a finite group quotient, we don't assume the normality of $X$. \end{rema}

 \begin{rema} We remark that (2) is already proved in \cite{SVV-DB}*{Proposition 4.2} and (3) is proved in \cite{DOR}*{Corollary 6.6} when $f$ is a finite group quotient.
-After finishing this article we learned that Kovács--Lank--Venkatesh obtained the same result as in (3) using the recent injectivity theorem of Kovács \cite{kovacs-lank-venkatesh}.
+After finishing this article we learned that Kovács--Lank--Venkatesh obtained the same result as in (3) using the recent injectivity theorem of Kovács \cite{kovacs-lank-venkatesh}, and that Duc Vo also obtained similar results in his thesis \cite{Duc}.
 We hope that the existence of the trace morphism gives a clearer explanation for these statements. \end{rema}